-All rivers, streams and ditches forming the natural drainage system fall into 2 categories.
+All rivers, streams and ditches forming the natural drainage system fall into two categories.
 They are: main river and ordinary watercourses.
 We are the operating authority for all main rivers.
-W.O.D.C. are the operating authority for ordinary watercourses and have similar powers to us.
-Oxfordshire County Council Highways Department are responsible for the maintenance of structures that they own, this will generally include road culverts, bridges, gullies and some ditches.
+W.O.D.C. are the operating authority for ordinary watercourses and have similar powers to us but only for ordinary watercourses.
+O.C.C.
+Highways Department are responsible for the maintenance of structures that they own, this will generally include road culverts, bridges, gullies and some ditches.

 The maintenance of all watercourses is legally the responsibility of the owner of the river (riparian owner).
-Many households own very small sections of the various watercourses and in many cases are unaware of their responsibilities.
-W.O.D.C. are currently working through a programme of minor flood defence work which involves identifying ditch and ordinary watercourse landowners and asking them to undertake maintenance work if required.
+Many households own very small sections of the various watercourses and in many cases are also unaware of their responsibility for the watercourse.
+W.O.D.C. are currently working through a programme of minor flood defence work which involves identifying ditch and ordinary watercourse landowners and requesting maintenance if required.